Last Updated 12/03/2021.

 Post 2 of our adventure in India, day 6, I think.

 Here’s a first, I’m on an Indian train, just pulling out of Chennai Central Railway Station ( not to be confused with Egmore) writing a post on my laptop.

 Don’t get over-excited, there’s no wifi, but I can spy a mobile charging point or two, they may keep my batteries running for the next 13 hours.
 Yes, 13 hours, it’s a sleeper train.

 We’ve gone upmarket for the first time and bought ourselves berths in second class-AC.
-Back in the olden days, when we travelled around India pre-kids, we always went sleeper class non-AC ( bars on the open window, 3 bunks on either side of each cubicle).
+Back in the olden days, when we travelled around India pre-kids, we always went sleeper class non-AC (bars on the open window, 3 bunks on either side of each cubicle).
 The price differential is vast, this trip cost 1300Rps in AC, in non AC it was 350 Rps. (each).
 The kids are half price, which is amazing and astonishing as they take up what could be an adult berth.
-For our money we have glass ( which makes me feel a little cut off) a comfortable temperature plus fan and only 4 berths per cubicle, with two the other side of the walk-way.
+For our money we have glass (which makes me feel a little cut off) a comfortable temperature, plus fan and only 4 berths per cubicle, with two on the other side of the walk-way.
 No doors to separate us, just curtains.
 If you want doors you need 1st class.
-We are currently being supplied with clean sheets, pillows and blankets and a very smartly dressed ticket inspector has just arrived.
+We are currently being supplied with clean sheets, pillows, and blankets and a very smartly dressed ticket inspector has just arrived.

 ” Thank you Sir.”